isra-skyler/laravel-chicago/how-to-secure-sensitive-user-data-when-making-api-requests.md

-# Protecting Sensitive API Data with Laravel: Implementing Token Authentication in Your APIs
+# How to Secure Sensitive User Data When Making API Requests

 In my role as a seasoned Laravel developer at [Hybrid Web Agency](https://hybridwebagency.com/), I often collaborate with clients to construct bespoke API solutions.
 When dealing with sensitive user data, security is of utmost importance, making robust authentication a critical aspect of any API project.